 3. Prescription Medication

-These medications are most effective when they're taken before the blisters appear.
-When you feel a cold sore coming — tingling, burning, swelling and redness in the area — the medications can help heal the cold sores or even stop them from appearing at all.
+These medications are most effective when taken before the blisters appear.
+If you feel a cold sore coming — tingling, burning, swelling and redness in the area are all signs — the medication can stop the cold sore from appearing at all, and will help it heal when it does occur.

-If you suffer from cold sores often, your dentist may recommend taking an antiviral medication regularly to help prevent outbreaks.
+If you suffer from cold sores often, your dentist may recommend taking antiviral medication regularly to help prevent outbreaks.
+He or she may also advise avoiding factors that trigger your outbreaks, such as stress or sun exposure.